Firefighter was dad to 3 of 5 kids killed in day care blaze

 ERIE, Pa.
-(AP) — Three of five kids killed in a fire at a home child care center in Pennsylvania were the children of a volunteer firefighter who was out another call, an official said Monday.
+(AP) - Three of five kids killed in a fire at a home child care center in Pennsylvania were the children of a volunteer firefighter who was responding to another call, an official said Monday.

-Deadly fire at Erie Pennsylvania daycare center kills 5 children, Photo Date: 8/11/19 (Source: Scooter Blakely / Erie Firefighters)

 Luther Jones' two daughters and a son were trapped in a blaze in the lakeside city of Erie while he was responding to another call for what turned out to be a malfunctioning alarm, said Lawrence Park Township Volunteer Fire Chief Joe Crotty.